Card Image

 Revenue Support Agreement

-The Revenue Support Agreement (RSA) is the mechanism to mitigate demand related revenue risks to Transport and Storage companies (T&SCo) who provide Carbon Capture Usage and Storage (CCUS) facilities with transport and storage services.
+The Revenue Support Agreement (RSA) serves as a mechanism to address demand-related revenue risks for Transport and Storage companies (T&SCo), enabling them to deliver Carbon Capture, Usage and Storage (CCUS) facilities with reliable transport and storage services, supporting the UK's Net Zero strategy through innovative carbon reduction initiatives.